Program Update - as of June 15, 2023:

-- The first and second rounds of grant awards were announced on June 16 and December 14 of 2022.
+- The first, second, and third rounds of grant awards were announced on June 16 and December 14 of 2022 and on June 15, 2023

 The Rural Transformation Grant Fund provides local governments with grants and expert guidance to improve economic vitality and overcome the unique challenges many rural communities face.